projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

        * if current hostcpu is not the target vcpu's hostcpu, we need
        * to invoke IPI to wake up target vcpu
        *
-       * TODO: Here we just compare with cpuid, since cpuid currently is
+       * TODO: Here we just compare with cpuid, since cpuid is
        *  global under pCPU / vCPU 1:1 mapping.
 If later we enabled vcpu
        *  scheduling, we need change here to determine it target vcpu is
        *  VMX non-root or root mode